What exactly is the coverage of a home insurance policy?

 Through Alpina (a also most other intermediaries), fire coverage and UGV coverage are not available.
 Simply because we don't want you to face any surprises in case of damage.

-What does the building insurance not cover?
+What does building insurance not cover?

-We can be reached via Chat, Whatsapp, phone or email
+We can be reached via chat, WhatsApp, phone or email

-Please feel free to contact us if you would like to know more.
+Questions?
+Contact us if you want to know more.

 We are here Monday to Friday from 08:00 to 18:00.